 This leads to another reason why it’s hard for some white people to talk about race-related matters.
 To engage in discussion with a Black person about racism, a white person knows that they will risk having to take a look at themselves and ask, “Do they think I’m a racist?
 Am I a racist?
 Have I ever done that?”
 If anyone can ask that question of him- or herself, chances are they’re not a practicing racist.
 The more important question to ask is: have I ever unwittingly behaved in a racist way?
 Chances are the answer to that question is “yes.”
 Everyone has some degree of racial bias.
 Ev-er-y-one.
 But the vast majority of people in our society choose to dial down those tendencies as far as possible and not let them cloud their worldview.

 For the record, racism is an equal opportunity offender.
 Not all Black people are thugs, drug dealers, welfare queens, or hookers.
 And not all white people are racists, trigger-happy cops, or rednecks.
-There are bad and good in all races.
+There are bad and good in all ethnicities.
 And to those white guys and gals who have been directly accused of being racists because of the color of their skin, I sympathize with you and offer this sentiment as a badge of honor: welcome to the club.
 Black people are judged every day on the color of their skin.

 One guy I discussed this with feared he might be dubbed a racist because he pulled his kids out of an overcrowded school and moved them to a school with a lower teacher-student ratio.
 I assured him that his desire for his kids to get a good education in a smaller school was not inherently racist.
 I know plenty of non-white parents who love their kids just as much as he does and would do the same thing for their kids, but some have the means to make that longing a reality and others do not.
 But I cautioned him that if he moved his daughters because he loathed minorities, then his reasoning was patently racist.